squaretronics/com.squaretronics.newhomeyapps/README.md

 Use logic to check if the 'ID' field matches your app of choice.
 These ID's can be found in the address bar after you click on the app in the Athom App Store.

-for example, this app's URL is:
+For example, this app's URL is:
 'https://apps.athom.com/app/com.squaretronics.newhomeyapps'.
 Therefore its unique App ID is 'com.squaretronics.newhomeyapps'.